-The PICAXE uses a simple BASIC langauge (or flowcharts) that younger students can start generating programs with within an hour of first use.
+The PICAXE uses a simple BASIC language (or flowcharts) that younger students can start generating programs with within an hour of first use.
 It is much easier to learn and debug than either C or assembler code.

 The second advantage is the direct cable download method.
-The software is free and so the only cost per computer is the download cable (£3).
+The software is free and so the only cost per computer is a low-cost download cable.
 This enables students to buy their own cable and for schools to equip every single computer with a download cable.
 Other systems that require an expensive programmer are generally too expensive to implement in this way.